JessicaQND/cits5502/research/plan.md

 * Safe software design: What does it involve?
   * Sources of failure
     * johnson2003failure (section 3)
+    * "latent and catalytic failures"
+    * "proximal and distant causes"
   * Failure models
     * Swiss cheese; besnard2003human
   * Strategies for the design of safe systems of care